zamananjum0/WeatherForcastApp/README.md

 - [Geokit](https://github.com/geokit/geokit): to locate the user based on the IP address
 - [Rest-client](https://github.com/rest-client/rest-client): to fetch weather data from the OpenWeatherMap API.
 I could use a gem to get this information, however, the challenge specs state that my app should use the API.
-- [Google Places](https://github.com/qpowell/google_places): the Google Places API have been used (a) to get the location lat/lng when the user provides a city name on the search field; (b) to autocomplete the search field and (c) to get photos from the place to the page's background.
+- [Google Places](https://github.com/qpowell/google_places): the Google Places API have been used to get the location lat/lng when the user provides a city name on the search field.

+### Testing
 - RSpec/Capybara
 - [Rubocop](https://github.com/bbatsov/rubocop)